-However, any earnings accrued in a Roth IRA are subject to the 10% penalty unless you meet the required age of 59 1/2.
+However, any earnings accrued in a Roth IRA are subject to the 10% penalty unless you meet the required age of 59 1/2, some exceptions apply.

 There may be a time when you sell an investment at a loss.
 If this happens, it is important that you remember the wash sale rule.